0al-spec/Hyperprompt/Tools/VSCodeExtension/README.md

 ### RPC Client Notes

 The extension spawns the Hyperprompt CLI in RPC mode on activation.
+Engine resolution order is:

+1. `hyperprompt.enginePath` setting (absolute path)
+2. Bundled binary (`bin/hyperprompt` inside the extension, if present)
+3. `hyperprompt` on PATH

 Build with the Editor trait enabled:

 ```bash
 swift build --traits Editor
 hyperprompt editor-rpc
 ```

-If the CLI is missing from your PATH, install Hyperprompt and ensure `hyperprompt` is discoverable in your shell before launching the dev host.
+If the engine is missing, not executable, or built without the Editor trait, the extension shows a remediation message and skips RPC startup.

 ### RPC Smoke Test